-For the Lines tab (and other tables of results), you have the option to copy or save as a spread sheet or PDF file.
+For the Lines tab (and other tables of results), you have the option to copy or save as a spread sheet.

-The default file format for saving as a sheet is as a Microsoft Excel Workbook (.XLSX file).
+The default file format for saving as a sheet is as a Microsoft Excel 97-2003 Workbook (.XLS file).
 However, you can also choose to save as a CSV (comma delimited file).